Southern CA and Santa Ana Bail Bonds

 Once the court sets your bail, you will have the opportunity to make bail and be released from the custody of local law enforcement officials.
 After your release, you will be required to attend all scheduled court hearings until the conclusion of your trial.
 Should a defendant fail to appear in court at the previously scheduled date and time of every hearing, the defendant is considered a fugitive and a warrant is issued for their arrest.

-Get more details about felony bail bonds in Santa Ana, CA from a bail bondsman from Alvarado Bail Bonds by calling now, The sooner you call us, the sooner we can post your bail.
+Get more details about felony bail bonds in Santa Ana, CA and other nearby counties from a bail bondsman from Alvarado Bail Bonds by calling now, The sooner you dial (888) 866-8376, the sooner we can post your bail.

 How Bail Works